jclosure/prescreen/README.md

 	Notable Characteristics:

+		* No built in Date or Time libraries were used
 		* Implemented as a Library
 		* TimeCalculator wrapped in a module for namespacing
 		* Full set of specs verifying requirements cited above